okohll/abdocs/content/docs/charting/business-intelligence.md

 3) Under 'chain workflow', select the reporting view A

 Then, when a user opens view B, they will see a button at the top of the screen with the button text set to the name of view A. Pressing it will refresh the view A data sent to external applications.

-## Creating dashboards in Superset

-> This section applies to Superset only, for Power BI or other instructions please contact us.

-Now that you've set up Agilebase to make data available to Superset, you can create charts and dashboards there.

-1) Create a 'dataset' in Superset, corresponding to the view you set up above
-    1) From the *Data* menu at the top, select *datasets*, then click the *+ dataset* button
-    2) Under *Schema*, select your company name
-    3) Under *Table*, select the name of the view that you set up above
-    4) Click *ADD* at the bottom of the dialog (you may need to scroll down)
-2) Create the chart
-    1) Click *Charts* at the top, then *+ Chart*
-    2) Select the dataset created above
-    3) Choose a chart type, then *Create New Chart*
-    4) Drag metrics (e.g. 'COUNT') and fields from the left into the appropriate areas in the middle column
-    5) Click *Save* and Superset will prompt you to add the chart to a new or existing dashboard
-2) Access the dashboard from the *Dashboards* menu at the top

-For more details on creating charts and editing dashboards, including video walkthroughs, see [here](https://docs.preset.io/docs/create-a-chart)